quyetdc/braintree_php_example/README.md

 3. You will need to gain your Braintree API credentials, including `public_key`, `private_key`, `merchant_id`.
 These credentials are needed for your `.env` file, or somewhere in your `config/env/configs.php` in a my current Laravel project

-4. (optional) If your API configure different Merchant Account ID for different Currency, you will need access to your Braintree sandbox `Settings` (most top left navigation option) and then `Processing`.
+4. If your API configure different Merchant Account ID for different Currency, you will need access to your Braintree sandbox `Settings` (most top left navigation option) and then `Processing`.
 In this page you will see a place to setup new Merchant Account ID.
 Please make sure that the Merchant Account Id is correct to what you have on sandbox if you set it to `Braintree\Transaction::sale`

 *Good luck*